istio/enhancements/.github/ISSUE_TEMPLATE/experimental_feature.md

 - [ ] Feature is reviewed in a work group meeting
 - [ ] RFC has been written
 - [ ] Feature is disabled by default
+- [ ] No impact on performance when the feature is disabled.
 - [ ] Steps for enabling the feature have been documented.
 This may include instructions for building, running an `istioctl experimental command`, or using the preview profile.